tinygiant98/darksun-sot/docs/scriptersmanual.md

 * Data (primarily variables) intended for the module or any player will be handled by our [data handling functions](#data-handling) instead of setting variables on the Module or on the PC.

 * Where feasible, use wrapper functions instead of requiring the builder to know every possible variable or option they can send to a function.
 The debug system is a great example of this.
-The `Debug()` function handles the heavy lifting for sending debug messages where they need to go, but it has three wrapper/alias functions:  `Warning()`, `Error()`, and `CriticalError()`.
+The `Debug()` function handles the heavy lifting for sending debug messages where they need to go, but it has four wrapper/alias functions:  `Notice()`, `Warning()`, `Error()`, and `Critical()`.
 Each one sets specific variables to allow coloring of the variaous messages, but all the builder/scripter has to know is the function name.
-Another good example of this is the data management functions.  `_GetLocalint` replaces Bioware's `GetLocalInt` and HCR2's `h2_SetPlayerPersistenInt` and `h2_SetModuleLocalInt`, thus preventing potential errors.
+Another good example of this is the data management functions.  `_GetLocalInt` replaces Bioware's `GetLocalInt` and HCR2's `h2_SetPlayerPersistenInt` and `h2_SetModuleLocalInt`, thus preventing potential errors.

 * As much as possible, error detection, prevention, trapping and mitigation will be included in your code.
 NWScript has a nasty habit of failing without anyone noticing and allowing the scripts to just continue.
 That can be seamless for the player, but horrible for the builders.
 If you've just retrieved an object, ensure it's valid before using it.
 If you're jumping a player to an object, ensure the object is valid and, after the jump, check the player is there.
 Build the 'what-ifs' and think about paths to take when a piece of code fails to execute for whatever reason.  `Debug()` messages go a long way in identifying failed code, but doesn't actually prevent errors.

 * Most code should be provided as a library and/or plugin.
 Do not send in 27 scripts to handle 27 different items.
 It will be rejected.
 There are numerous examples throughout the module on how to use and implement the framework's library system.
 Learn them.

-* All of our subsystems are divided into six scripts each, which become one compiled script each at compile time.
-All six of these files are expected to exists if you provide a plugin or library with your code.
+* All of our major subsystems/plugins are divided into six scripts each, which become one compiled script each at compile time.
+All six of these files are expected to exist if you provide a plugin or library with your code.
 This is for future expansion and to provide a standard set of scripts so builders and other scripts know where to find what they're looking for.
 Here's a summary of the expected scripts:

   * `*_i_config` - this is a configuration file for the subsystem meant for the builder's attention.
 The builder should be able to put any value or setting they want in these constants and the system will still work fine.
 The comments in these files should be extensive, providing information to the builder on what each setting does, what the possible values are for each setting and, if necessary, and example of what the various values do to the system.
-This is the only file that a builder is expected to look in while setting up their systems and the only file that any non-scipter should be changing.
+This is the only file that a builder is expected to look in while setting up their systems and the only file that any non-scripter should be changing.
 All other files are meant only for the scripting team.
 This file is included in `*_i_main`.

   * `*_i_const` - this a constants file, containing all of the constants that are used in the system, except for the configurable constants in the `*_i_config` file.
 For the most part, there should be no literal strings used in your code.
 If you're used to coding `GetLocalInt(oPlayer, "myVariable");`, get used to creating constants for your variable names and writing more like `_GetLocalInt(oPC, TRAVEL_MAX_ENCOUNTERS);`.
 This file is included in `*_i_main`.